Cookies on this website

 The University of Oxford, Sponsor of the SYMPLIFY trial, would firstly like to say thank you for taking part in the study.

-We would also like to update you on the progress that has been made since you signed up to take part last year.
+We would also like to update you on the progress that has been made since you signed up to take part in 2021.
+Please see the sections Use of NHS/cancer registry data to follow-up participants for additional year and What Happens if I change my mind for the most recent updates to the study.

 SYMPLIFY

-SYMPLIFY recruitment was very successful with over 6000 people referred by their GP to check if their symptoms were due to cancer signing up between July and November 2021.
+SYMPLIFY recruitment was very successful with over 6000 people referred to a hospital clinic by their GP to check if their symptoms were due to cancer signing up to take part in the study between July and November 2021.

 Who is organising and funding this study?